ManticoreGamesInc/platform-documentation/docs/core_api/audio/properties/isAutoPlayEnabled.md

 ### Description

 Default false.
-If set to true when placed in the editor (or included in a template), the [Audio](core_api/classes/audio) will be automatically played when loaded.
+If set to true when placed in the editor (or included in a template), the sound will be automatically played when loaded.

 ### Notes
 !!! info